avoutic/web-framework/MIGRATE.md

 # v6 release

+## v6.8

+Breaking changes:

+* AuthenticationService->userHasPermissions() has been removed, use UserRightService instead
+* BrowserSessionService has been removed, moved to use odan/session package

+New features:

+* RedirectException to break out of code flow and trigger a redirect
+* Ability to set template in Login, Register, ChangePassword and ChangeEmail

+## v6 major overhaul

 Major internal changes to move to move to Slim Framework v4 as core handler.
 WebFramework adds supporting code to quickly prototype and make applications.